 How do I get eTrigue to track my websites?

 It is real easy!
-There are two main steps: add the code to your pages and tell eTrigue what domains you are tracking.
+There are two steps: add eTrigue tracking code to your pages and add the domains you are tracking in your eTrigue settings.

 Get and Apply the Tracking Code to Your Site

 - You can retrieve your DemandCenter account's unique tracking code by following these instructions here.

 - Add the tracking code to your website.